omniinstrument/CV_project/README.md

 <div align="justify">
 This project provides a minimal ROS 2 pipeline for generating a 3D reconstruction from a prerecorded dataset.
 All components of the reconstruction stack, point cloud generation, odometry, and TSDF fusion are already implemented.<br><br>

-Your task is only to produce a metric depth map for each frame.<br><br>
+Your task is only to produce a metric depth map for each frame.<br>

 The system will:
 - Convert your depth map into a point cloud